Last Updated on September 22, 2020

 - 3.6 km long (2.2 miles)

 - 9.4 km or 5.8 miles around the base

 - extends approximately several km’s into the ground.

-- 862.5 metres above sea level
+- 862.5 meters above sea level

 Join a traditional owner of Uluru, a member of the Uluru family, on his traditional homelands and spend time learning about the oldest living culture in the world.
 Explore this extraordinary environment by 4WD with your Aboriginal guide, stopping along the journey to hear stories such as how Paddy Uluru fought for Aboriginal land rights to where Uluru is today.
 The traditional owners of Uluru want to share their personal story with you on their land.
 Join them for a yarn and afternoon tea at a remote shelter and hear how they survived in this environment before tourism started in the region.
 End the day at a private sand dune overlooking Uluru and Kata Tjuta while enjoying drinks and light snacks at sunset.

-Uluru Base Walk – Day 6
+Uluru (Ayers Rock) Base Walk – Day 6

 Kata Tjuta – The Olgas